Minibus Lease, Finance, or Purchase

 If You Passed Your Test On Or After 1 January 1997

-You can drive what is generally known as a category B licence minibus.
-You might also be able to drive a Lightweight Minibus with up to 16 passengers, which is not being used for hire or reward, so long as you meet all the following criteria:
+You can drive a minibus with a category B licence.
+You may also drive a Lightweight Minibus carrying up to 16 passengers if it’s not for hire or reward, as long as you meet all these criteria:

-- You have held your car licence (sometimes called a non-D1, category B or even a 'standard' or 'ordinary' driving licence) for a minimum of 2 years
+- You’ve held your car licence - also known as non-D1, category B, or a standard driving licence - for at least 2 years

-- The minibus is being used on a voluntary basis for social purposes by a non-commercial body e.g. State Schools, Scouts, charities and sports clubs
+- The minibus is being used voluntarily for social purposes by a non-commercial body e.g. State Schools, Scouts, charities and sports clubs

 - You do not tow a trailer of any size or weight

-- If you are over 70 years-old, you will be required to undertake a medical examination to ensure you meet 'Group 2' medical standards
+- If you are over 70 years-old, you will be required to undertake a medical examination.
+This is to ensure you meet 'Group 2' medical standards